Buying Property in the Yucatan Peninsula

 • No limit to the number of properties it may own.

-• Allows for one or more of the stockholders to legally live and work in Mexico year round.
+• Allows for one or more of the stockholders to legally live and operate the corporation/business in Mexico.

 Disadvantages of the FOMC:

-• The corporation requires more hands on attention than the fideicomiso.
+• The FOMC requires more hands-on attention than a fideicomiso.

-• Does not have the ability to avoid capital gains taxes when it sells property.
+• Capital gains taxes are more difficult to avoid when it sells property.

-• Requires a managing partner with a FM-3 visa.
+• Requires a managing partner with a proper visa.

 • Monthly reporting of financial activity through a certified accountant.